 - Present with at least five symptoms of depression

-- Experience at least one symptom for two or more weeks, consecutively
+- Experience at least one symptom consecutively for two or more weeks

-Once a diagnosis is reached, you’ll discuss treatment options such as medication.
+Once a diagnosis is reached, you’ll discuss depression treatment options with your provider, such as medication.

 Comorbid ADHD and Depression Risk Factors

-While anyone with ADHD can experience acute or major depression, some individuals are at a higher risk of developing it than others.
+While anyone with ADHD can experience major depression, some individuals are at a higher risk of developing it than others.
 Some of the risk factors include the following:

-- Inattentive-type ADHD can cause depression because a lack of focus and attention to detail can make it difficult to establish and maintain healthy relationships.
+- Inattentive-type ADHD can cause depression, as a lack of focus and attention to detail can make it difficult to establish and maintain healthy relationships.

 - ADHD individuals who were assigned female at birth (AFAB) may develop depression because of the perfectionism often impressed upon girls with ADHD.